kentcdodds/es6-workshop/README.md

 > Replace `YOUR_EMAIL@DOMAIN.COM` with your email address

 If this finishes without issues, great 👏!
 However, if you have problems, please file an issue on this repo [here](https://github.com/kentcdodds/es6-workshop/issues/new?title=Issues%20Setting%20Up&body=Here%27s%20my%20node/yarn%20version%20and%20the%20output%20when%20I%20run%20the%20commands:).

-### Note on yarn

-If you don't have `yarn` installed and don't want to use it for some reason, you can use [`npm`][npm] as well.
-Instead of `yarn run setup`, run `node ./scripts/install && npm run validate` and enjoy waiting (and hopefully things don't break for you).
-May be a good idea to still run `node ./scripts/verify` to verify you have the right version of other things too.

 # How To Run Tests